DanMadar27/shop/README.md

 This project is an e-commerce shop built using Next.js and Prisma.
 It allows users to browse and purchase various products online.

 ## Getting Started
 These instructions will help you set up the project on your local machine for development and testing purposes.
-See deployment for information on how to deploy the project to a live system.

 ### Prerequisites
 Before you begin, ensure you have the following installed: